vlayer-xyz/vlayer/book/src/getting-started/first-steps.md

 ```

 ### Run on a testnet
+Running examples on testnets doesn't require to run prover or anvil devnets locally.
 To use a testnet, first provide a private key in the `vlayer/.env.testnet.local` file:

 ```sh
 EXAMPLES_TEST_PRIVATE_KEY=0x....